Author: Mark

 cURL error 35: SSL connect error

-The cURL error 35 can appear in the Really Simple SSL debug log when the CURL function cannot connect to your website using SSL.
-Curl often uses a different set of certificates, shipped with PHP.
-There are several things that can cause this problem, in most cases updating both cURL and PHP to a newer version will resolve this issue.
-If this doesn’t resolve the problem, please contact your webhosting company, as they can check why CURL is having issues.
+The cURL error 35: failed to receive handshake, SSL/TLS connection failed can appear in the Really Simple Security debug log when the CURL function cannot connect to your website using SSL. cURL often uses a different set of certificates, shipped with PHP.
+There are several things that can cause this exact error.
+In most cases, updating both cURL and PHP to a more recent version will resolve this issue.
+If this doesn’t resolve the problem, please contact your webhosting company,

 How to fix mixed content in Elementor after moving to SSL